<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Keep in mind that each sanitation method has its own set of costs and requirements to consider, so you’ll need to do some research and/or consult with a professional before you select a system or switch to a new one.
 You’ll also need to be careful when switching systems to avoid the dangers of mixing the wrong chemicals.

-At River Pools, we manufacture and install world-class fiberglass swimming pools for customers across North America, and we know that all of the above sanitation methods work well with fiberglass pools, provided they are maintained properly.
+At River Pools, we specialize in world-class fiberglass swimming pools for customers across North America, and we know that all of the above sanitation methods work well with fiberglass pools, provided they are maintained properly.

 Why not take a look at our full line of premium fiberglass pool models while you're here?
 We have pool sizes for small to large backyards and designs that include built-in tanning ledges, benches, and spas.